 If you’ve been researching e-commerce platforms, you’ve likely stumbled across WooCommerce.
-A WordPress plugin that boasts lots of options for your web store, WooCommerce is an easy-to-use solution for many online shop owners.
-Although it’s simple to set up, there are a few pros and cons you’ll need to be aware of, before deciding if WooCommerce is right for you.
+A WordPress plugin that boasts lots of options for your web store or website, WooCommerce is an easy-to-use solution for many online shop owners.
+Although it’s simple to set up, there are a few pros and cons you’ll need to be aware of, before deciding if WooCommerce is right for you and your website.

 If you’d like to take setup WooCommerce yourself, this article will walk you through the steps you need to take.
 The good news is, it’s very easy to do.